Last updated on

 Scindapsus pictus 'Silver Princess' among others.

+Yes.
 According to ASPCA, Scindapsus pictus are toxic to both humans and pets.
 They contain Calcium oxalate crystals which if ingested it causes burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
-Keep the plants from the reach of children and pets to avoid any mishap.
-Silver Pothos are toxic to cats and dogs.
+Silver Pothos are toxic to cats, dogs and other pets.
+Keep these plants from the reach of children and pets to avoid any mishap.

 Silver Pothos are charming plants to add to your collection.
 You may get these plants online from Etsy (Link to Etsy).

-Silver Pothos flourishes in medium to bright indirect light (filtered light), moderate warmth of 15-290C, humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Scindapsus pictus indoors, provide medium to bright indirect light (filtered light), warmth of 15-290C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.